Japan: Sumo wrestler deaths raise obesity concerns | DW | 02.12.2021

 The suggestion that wrestlers are being encouraged to bulk up even more than usual to be successful is supported by statistics which show that the average weight of a wrestler today is around 160 kilograms, an increase of 15 kilograms from 30 years ago.

-Similarly, today's wrestlers today have an average body mass index (BMI) of more than 47, even though a BMI of 25 is considered a sign of being overweight.
+Similarly, today's wrestlers today have an average body mass index (BMI) of more than 47, even though someone with a BMI of 25 is considered overweight.

 "It is true that you cannot do training unless you eat, but there is no sense in ending up ill," Mikhakhanov said, adding that he had been deeply saddened by his colleague's death.
 He also called on other wrestlers to "place their own health ahead of everything else."

-While he once reveled in being known as the heaviest wrestler in the history of the sport, 1.9-meter tall Mikhakhanov has now returned to his hometown of Zaigrayevo, in Siberia, and is using social media to document his efforts to shed the weight that he gained while wrestling in Japan.
+While he once reveled in being known as the heaviest wrestler in the history of the sport, 1.90-meter (6 foot 2 inches) tall Mikhakhanov has now returned to his hometown of Zaigrayevo, in Siberia, and is using social media to document his efforts to shed the weight that he gained while wrestling in Japan.

 His calls for wrestlers to take care of their health appear to have been in vain, however, with two more deaths since Omori's.